JeffKoMS/sample-course/Instructions/Labs/01-exercise-template.md

    using Azure.Identity;
    ```

-     Next is indented 4, this is indented 5
+* Next is indented 4

     ```bash
     # Indented 4